mcmuroff/LATIN102/quiz2.md

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
 - Prometheus' heart was devoured by an eagle, which Hercules shot dead with his arrows.
 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
-- Lycus, by whom Hercules killed, tried to kill Megara and her sons Therimachus and Ophites.
+- Lycus, by whom Hercules killed,❌ tried to kill Megara and her sons Therimachus and Ophites.
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.
 - Hercules, to whom Apollo refused to give an oracle, stole a tripod from the temple at Delphi
 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.